Conditions

 • Moist red skin with no hair

-• History of being in vicinity of a hot object or fire
+• History of being in the vicinity of a hot object or fire

 Common causes: